 Frankly, I wasn’t expecting to see much of a relationship between research and bottom line results.
 Boy was I wrong.

 We broke firms into three groups: 1) those that did no such research (most firms don’t); 2) those that did it occasionally; and 3) those that did it frequently (at least once per quarter).
 When I saw the results I checked and rechecked them.
-Companies that conducted structured research, even occasionally, were more profitable and grew faster than those that did not.
+Companies that conducted structured research, even occasionally, were more profitable and grew as fast as those that did not.

 Similarly, those firms that did frequent research were even more profitable and grew even faster.
 And remember that profitability had to, by definition, take into account the cost of the research.
 It simply doesn’t get much clearer or more compelling than that.